pyladiesams/bootcamp-bringing-ML-models-into-production-intermediary-jun-aug2021/README.md

 Re-watch YouTube stream for Lesson 5 Capstone results [here](https://youtu.be/aLReepA68Nk)

 ## Credits
-This workshop was set up by @pyladiesams and @EzheZhezhe
+This bootcamp was set up by @pyladiesams and @EzheZhezhe